Tips for Successful Grant Writing

 Reasons Why Grant Proposals Fail

 Applying for a grant can seem like a daunting task, but with careful preparation and attention to detail, you can be sure that you put your best foot forward.
-You can also register to receive our webinar replay to learn more tips for successful grant writing presented by Ginger Myers, Former Director of the Maryland Rural Enterprise Development Center and the Extension Marketing Specialist of the College of Agriculture and Natural Resources at the University of Maryland Extension and Keith Wills, the Learning Solution Specialist at Horizon Farm Credit.
+You can also register to receive our webinar replay to learn more tips for successful grant writing presented by Maureen O’Shea Fitzgerald, Horizon Farm Credit Business Consultant.